INOSOFT-GmbH/visiwin-73-modernui-processcontrols/README.md

 This is particularly useful for controls like `ThreeWayValve` that have multiple ports with separate `ActualValue` and `SetValue` properties for each port.

+4. **Create Visual Symbol**: Design the XAML symbol in the styles project
+5. **Register in IDE**: Add configuration to make it available in toolbox
+6. **Test Integration**: Verify functionality in VisiWin7 IDE and runtime

 ## Details

 This repository contains four main projects that work together to provide a complete process controls framework: